Raphael-Boichot/The-TinyGB-Printer/README.md

 ## Easy to use
 - Switch the device on without touching anything, the LED flashes green, images are recorded automatically.
 This is perfect for the Game Boy Camera for example.
 Multi-print is of course supported.
 - Switch the device on while pressing the pushbutton : the LED flashes blue, all images are stacked together in a single file until you press the pushbutton to "tear paper".
 Some rare games require this (see compatibility list).
-- Switch device on and the LED flashes red: SD card not connected or not formatted in FAT32.
-SD card can be inserted even at this step.
+- Switch device on and the LED blinks red on and off in cycle: SD card not connected or not formatted in FAT32.
+SD card can be inserted during this step, the device will then boot normally.

 A new folder is created at each boot.
 Each image file has a unique ID.
+Flashes during printing indicate packet transmission.
+Color of flashes indicates the mode (green for automatic, blue for tear mode).
+Red / magenta flashes during a print session indicate decoder / access to SD card.

 ## Easy to fabricate
 **Parts to order:**